VVayve/H2M-Camo-Pack/README.md

 # H2M-Camo-Pack
-A Camo Pack for the H2M Client, a MWR based Call of Duty Client.
+A Camo Pack for the H2M Client, a Call of Duty Client based off of the MWR Engine.